ServiceNow← Back to start

 3. Open the loaded update set → Preview Update Set → then Commit Update Set.

-Then open CTF Range → Set up my CTF range.
-Your security incidents are created right in your SIR queue.
-(Re-run it any time — it won't create duplicates.)
+The Range URL is already filled in.
+Click Run, and your security incidents are created right in your SIR queue.
+(Re-run any time — it won't create duplicates.)

 5. Play